Sanidutta6/HTML_CSS_Assignments/Milestone-1 Exam/README.md

 ### 3. Color Mixer:
 Write a JavaScript program that takes in two strings representing colors and uses a switch statement to determine the resulting color when the two colors are mixed.
 The program should print the resulting color based on the following criteria:
-    - If color1 is "red" and color2 is "#lue" or vice versa, print "purple".
+    - If color1 is "red" and color2 is "blue" or vice versa, print "purple".
     - If color1 is "red" and color2 is "yellow" or vice versa, print "orange".
     - If color1 is "blue" and `color2" is "yellow" or vice versa, print "green".
     - If any other combination of colors is input, the program should print "Invalid color combination".